Information You Need to File a Case

 - You will need to tell the Court who you are and give your contact information.
 If you are proceeding without an attorney, simply put your own name, address, and telephone number in any space designated for “plaintiff’s attorney.”
 After your name, you should place the underlined Latin words “pro se.”
 This literally means “for oneself” and tells the court that you are not an attorney and not represented by an attorney.

 - Finally, you will need to tell the court what relief you are requesting.
 This would include how much money you are asking for.
 If the other part owes you interest, include the legal rate found in the Maryland Code, Courts and Judicial Proceedings Article, Section 11-106.
-Read the Law: Cts. & Jud.
-Proc. § 11-106
+Read the Law: Maryland Code, Courts and Judicial Proceedings, Section 11-106

 Generally, you must keep certain unnecessary personal identifying information, including Social Security numbers, out of the court records unless there is a legal obligation to include such information.

 The Rule sets forth exceptions, as well as alternatives when it is necessary to include personal identifier information.
-Read the Law: MD Rule 1-322.1
+Read the Law: Maryland Rule 1-322.1

 2. Next, you file your complaint and pay the filing fee.
-You can find the list of all District Court fees here.
-You can find a basic list of Circuit Court fees here and a county-by-county chart of fees here.
+District Court fees are the same throughout the state, but Circuit Court fees can vary.
 In addition to the cost of filing the case, there is also a fee if you want the court to have the defendant served (either by mail or by constable/sheriff).

 If you cannot afford to pay the fees up front, you can file a form explaining your need, and asking the court to let you pay later.
 You will attach your complaint to this request.
 If the court grants the request to let you delay payment, the complaint will be considered filed.
 If the court denies your request to let you delay payment, you will have ten days to pay the fees.
 If you pay in that time, your complaint will be considered filed.
 If you do not pay in that time, your complaint will be considered withdrawn.
 At the end of the case, if you still owe any court fees that you cannot pay, you can ask the court to finally waive those costs.